bitpay/prestashop-v2/README.md

 	* If set to ***No***, then the user will be sent to an invoice at BitPay.com to complete their payment, and then redirected to the merchant site.
 	* If set to ***Yes***, the user willl stay on the merchant site and complete their payment.

+* **Error Page**
+	* Create a page to redirect users if there is a BitPay error when placing an order.

+* **Error States**
+	* If there is an error with the order, choose what state the order should be placed in.
+You can use the pre-defined states, or create your own.

 # How to use

 * Enable the plugin